AQUACY/AGHIMS/backend/DEPLOYMENT.md

 ### 1. Build Frontend for Production

 **Important**: Make sure you're building in production mode and the output is correct.
+The API base URL must be set correctly.

 ```bash
 cd /var/www/html/frontend